Fishing in the Vail Valley & Beaver Creek, Colorado

 Fly-fishing is a must-do summer activity in the Vail Valley.
 It’s the perfect way to enjoy the beautiful scenery, the comfortable temperatures and the incredible rivers and lakes of Colorado.
 If you’ve got questions about fishing on your Vail or Beaver Creek vacation, we’ve got answers.
 Here are some fast and basic tips for fishing the local waters.

 - Guides know all the best secrets!
 Whether you’re a never-evers, somewhat experienced or a “pro” at fly fishing, you’ll find new challenges on the gold medal waters of the Vail Valley.
-Local guides like Minturn Anglers and Gore Creek Fly Fisherman can create the perfect trip for you depending on your interests and proficiency, as well as what has been successful with the local fish.
-Your guide will know what kind of flies to use, where to cast your line and where to camp out to get you the best spots in the Vail Valley.
+Local guides at Minturn Anglers can create the perfect trip for you – all year round – depending on your interests and proficiency, as well as what has been successful with the local fish.
+Your guide will know what kind of flies to use, where to cast your line and where to camp out to get the best spots in the Vail Valley.

 - Fly-fishing trips come in all shapes and sizes.
 Float trips, wade trips, float & wade trips, night fishing, overnight trips, kids programs and custom trips are all available if you’re interested.